niahmiah/rest-service-boilerplate/README.md

 # REST Service Boilerplate

-A boilerplate project for REST Services using Node.js, Express, swagger-tools, and Mongoose
+A boilerplate project for scalable REST Services using Node.js, Express, Mongoose, PM2, and Swagger

 ## Inspiration